The design process from start to finish

 Timescales for completion depend on availability of materials and finishes, production slots and access to premises.
 We regularly fit in with customers’ timescales where we can, when there are restaurant and bar launches, export slots and other customer events.
 We have appeared on national television 3 times with designs that were completed within 5 working days.

 We never copy designs owned by others so please do not ask.
 All of the designs we create are either exclusive to us or based on common free access designs ie repeat patterns in arabic or moroccan motifs.
 We create original designs and bespoke designs for all customers, and can create stylised designs with ease.

 There is no standard price for any screen.
 We are able to provide guideline costs often within one hour, occasionally over the phone, but each project is different and needs to be priced accordingly.
 We do not charge for any advice, consultancy and support, as it is a feature of our business that our award winning design team provides the very best support and service for every customer.

 Contact us with your ideas via the form below.
 Every project is confidential.
 No job is too small or too large.
 We never spam and never give information to third parties.
 We are happy to receive drawings and photographs at any time.
-Please contact us via the form below and we will provide a forwarding address for attachments.
+Please contact us via the form below.
+If you wish to send images please email us.